The Best Way to Export a Web-Ready SVG from Illustrator (2018)

 - Unable to easily edit your exported SVG codes for animations or interactivity

-There are 2 main approaches in exporting a web-ready SVG from Illustrator based on the way you're using it on your website:
+There are 2 main approaches in exporting a web-ready SVG from Illustrator, mainly based on how you're using it on your website:

 We recommend sticking with